RubyLearning/blog/content/post/2008/07/29/david-flanagan-talks-to-rubylearning.md

 ---
-title: David Flanagan talks to RubyLearning
 author: Satish Talim
-date: 2008-07-29
-layout: post
-permalink: /2008/07/29/david-flanagan-talks-to-rubylearning/
 categories:
 - Beginners
 - Interview
 - Ruby
+date: 2008-07-29
+layout: post
+permalink: /2008/07/29/david-flanagan-talks-to-rubylearning/
 tags:
 - book
 - David Flanagan
-  - "O'Reilly"
+- O'Reilly
 - Ruby
 - The Ruby Programming Language
+title: David Flanagan talks to RubyLearning
 ---

 <div>
   <p class="note">
     <strong>O&#8217;Reilly Media, Inc.</strong> is a strong supporter of <strong><a href="http://rubylearning.org/">RubyLearning.org</a></strong> and recently announced a 50% discount, for the participants of the <a href="http://rubylearning.org/">FORPC101</a> course, on their book &#8220;<a href="http://oreilly.com/catalog/9780596516178/">The Ruby Programming Language</a>&#8221; by David Flanagan, Yukihiro Matsumoto.
 Satish Talim of RubyLearning recently caught up with <strong><span style="color:blue;">David Flanagan</span></strong> who was kind enough to spare time answering questions posed by RubyLearning.